-The structure of ISART will be quite different this year, thanks to the challenges and benefits of virtualization.
+The structure of ISART was quite different in 2020, thanks to the challenges and benefits of virtualization.
 We are excited to rise to the challenge of virtualization by combining lots of real-time interaction among panelists with in-depth plenary talks, and using highly interactive Q&A tools.
 We are also committed to ensuring that there is plenty of opportunity for the discussion and networking that has always been a hallmark of ISART.
 Please check back often for more details as we continue to refine the agenda.

 Monday, August 10, from 9 to 11 a.m. the “tutorials” on the current state of 5G will be streamed; registered participants will also have on-demand access to the tutorials a few days prior to the opening of the symposium.
 There will be a live Q&A on Monday morning after all the tutorials.
 By offering the tutorial materials both on the first morning of the conference and in advance, we hope to allow participants to engage at their own pace with these presentations and materials that are aimed at setting a common baseline for the discussions to follow with respect to: